leafnet/leafnet.github.io/README.md

 repository are unrelated whatsoever to the starting goal (Building a **LeafNet** application).

-This repository is now just a container for our UML diagrams written for a software development course.
+This repository is now just a container for our UML diagrams drafted for a software development course.

 Thus, all the documents are not reflecting our first vision anymore.